 - a. the trip occurs overnight;

 - b. the trip occurs outside Yukon;

-- c. the trip activities take place on water (e.g. canoeing, kayaking etc.);
+- c. students are canoeing, kayaking, or engaging in any other activity that takes place on water;

-- d. students on the trip will be 30 or more minutes from the nearest available medical attention; - e. temperatures on the trip may drop to minus 30 degrees Celsius or colder (including wind chill); or - f. the risk assessment prepared for the trip identifies risks that need to be managed with specific mitigation strategies.
+- d. students are off the main highway and beyond one hour from medical attention; - e. temperatures on the trip may drop to minus 30 degrees Celsius or colder (including wind chill); or - f. the risk assessment prepared for the trip identifies risks that need to be managed with specific mitigation strategies.